Custom Solution Development

 End-to-end business systems

 Workflow systems, internal SaaS for ops/finance/CS, forms, approvals, dashboards, process automation.
 Built for the operators who use them daily, sized for the volume your business runs at, integrated into your identity stack from day one.
+Revenue systems like CPQ, Revenue Cloud, and quote-to-cash sit under Revenue Operations.

 Integrations & data backbones

 ERP, finance, HR, ITSM, marketing automation, product telemetry, support tooling.
 Real-time, batch, or event-driven.
 We pick the pattern that fits the workload.
 MuleSoft, Workato, Kafka, native APIs.
-Salesforce Data Cloud, BigQuery, Snowflake, S3, connected to your operational platform without becoming a second source of truth.
+Salesforce Data 360, BigQuery, Snowflake, S3, connected to your operational platform without becoming a second source of truth.
 Heavier pipeline work lives under Data & Integrations.

 Internal AI workflows & agents